22 Different Types of Flies in Delaware

 2. Black Horse Fly

-The Black Horse Fly (Tabanus atratus) is one of the most commonly seen types of flies in Delaware.
+The Black Horse Fly (Tabanus atratus) is one of Delaware’s most commonly seen types of flies.

-These large flies are typically black or dark brown in color and can grow up to one inch in length.
-They are attracted to bright colors, sweet scents, and even animals such as horses.
+These large flies are typically black or dark brown and can grow up to one inch long.

 Black Horse Flies can bite, but they rarely do so unless provoked.
 They typically live near bodies of water, preferring marshy areas.